rimolch/-When-do-we-have-to-use____/brute-force/README.md

 It is an inefficient algorithm as it requires solving each and every state.
 It is a very slow algorithm to find the correct solution as it solves each state without considering whether the solution is feasible or not.
-The brute force algorithm is neither constructive nor creative as compared to other algorithms.
+The brute force algorithm is neither constructive nor creative as compared to other algorithms.</h2>